Bill Tuttle (swimmer): Chicago Athletic Association

+1904 St. Louis Olympics

-In the 1904 Olympics, he won silver medals as a member of the U.S. 4x50-yard freestyle relay team and as a member of Chicago Athletic Association water polo team.
-He also competed in the 200m obstacle course in the previous Olympic competition (1900), failing to place in the individual event.
+In the 1904 Olympics at the St. Louis World's Fair, Tuttle won silver medals as a member of the U.S. 4x50-yard freestyle relay team and as a member of the Chicago Athletic Association water polo team.
+In the 4x50-yard freestyle, Tuttle swam with the American team of Dave Hammond, Hugo Goetz, and Raymond Thorne.

+In the 1904 St. Louis Olympic water polo competition, on September 5-6, three American teams competed, with the New York Athletic Club taking first, and the Missouri Athletic Club taking third for the bronze medal.
+The New York Athletic Club dominated, winning the Semi-final match against the Missouri Athletic Club 5-0.
+In the finals, the New York Athletic Club played Tuttle's Chicago Athletic Club, winning decisively with a 6-0 score.
+In 1904, in addition to Tuttle, the Chicago Athletic Association water polo team usually consisted of 1904 Olympian Dave Hammond, J. Schreiner, Rex Beach, Jerome Steever, and 1904 Olympian Hugo Goetz.
+Hammond, 1904 team captain, was known as a skilled forward in Water Polo, often responsible for critical goal, and played Center in his later career, an important position for offensive scoring.

-Tuttle died at his home in Beverly Hills, on Oakhurst Drive on February 22, 1930.
+Tuttle died at his home in Beverly Hills, California, on Oakhurst Drive on February 22, 1930.
 He died somewhat unexpectedly after completing a round of golf at the Los Angeles Country Club where he was a member.
 He was survived by his widow Agnes Tuttle who had lived in Chicago and Paris.
 Tuttle was later buried in his family's section at the Rosehill Cemetery in Chicago.